dwp/data-key-service/README.md

 ## Insecure mode

-Occasionally you may want ot bring up DKS in secure mode, for instance to quickly curl the datakey endpoint to obtain a new datakey for testing purposes.
+Occasionally you may want ot bring up DKS in insecure mode, for instance to quickly curl the datakey endpoint to obtain a new datakey for testing purposes.

 To do this jump onto the DKS host.
 Create a file called `application.properties`